Alex4810/Dankest-Dungeon/README.md

 To experience Dankest Dungeon, follow these simple installation steps:

 1. Clone this repository to your local machine.
-2. Run in your IDE of choice.
+2. Run "Game.java" in your IDE of choice.
 3. Have fun (mandatory).